CharlesMangwa/react-native-simple-kit/README.md

 ## Project structure

 This project structure is by no means "**THE**" perfect project structure.
 It's just the one which is currently making more sense to me than any other else, after several tries.
 Long story short: I divide my apps by scenes, subdivided into "modules" that can use that scene's `components` (ie: `src > app > Auth > SignIn > component `).
 That's it.
 Give it a try, you might be surprised how intuitive it could be.
 Anyhow: feel free to modify this structure and even send some PRs if you find a way to improve it!
-BTw, you'll also notice that given on the branch you're, the structure isn't always the same: I took whatever makes more sense to me given the context (mainly the navigation library used).
+Btw, you'll also notice that given on the branch you're, the structure isn't always the same: I took whatever makes more sense to me given the context (mainly the navigation library used).

 ```
 ...